When the Stakes are high, You need an experienced Criminal Defense Attorney to help you!

 Make detailed notes.
 Write down the facts of the case soon after the incident so it is all still fresh in your mind.
 Write down a thorough account regarding all the events that led up to your arrest as soon as possible.
 Include details such as date, time, location, who you were with and what you were doing.
 Provide this information to your lawyer.

 Retain an experienced criminal defense lawyer.
 This is the most important step when it comes to defending yourself and fighting the charges against you.
 The sooner you retain the services of a defense attorney, the better your chances of being able to solidify your defense strategy.
 The prosecutor may try to rush a plea deal through.
 But often, that is not in your best interests.
 Before you make that critical decision to plead guilty, consult with our experienced California criminal defense attorneys to discuss your options and the best course of action to take.

 Experienced California Criminal Defense Attorneys

 The Law Firm of Ashley Daniel handles a wide variety of criminal cases ranging from infractions to low-level misdemeanors all the way to serious felony matters.
-We will fight for your rights every step of the way.
-Please call our office to schedule your no-cost consultation and case evaluation.
+Some of the many types of cases we can help you with include: